mytech-today-now/app_installer/README.md

 - **Privileges:** Administrator rights required
 - **winget:** Windows Package Manager (recommended, installed by default on Windows 11)
 - **.NET Framework:** 4.7.2 or later (for GUI version)
+  - **Note:** The GUI installer (`install-gui.ps1`) will automatically detect and offer to install .NET Framework 4.8 if not present or if an older version is detected

 ## Installation